BlinkTagInc/node-gtfs/README.md

 ## Forking motivations
 * .immediate: Write tests for download script and lib/gtfs API
 * .immediate: Support importing GTFS feed into ArangoDB and still support that same API as the original branch
+* .optimization: Some queries need only to be calculated once and results can be re-used.
+(For eg: gtfs.getStopsByRoute(), a particular route & direction are expected to always have the same stops)
 * .next: Move to database agnotic codebase.
 Possibly using JugglingDB

 ##Setup